shuoyangd/tarsius/README.md

 ## Evaluate Faithfulness

 The faithfulness evaluations will be based on the saliency outputs generated from the step above.
-To help understand how faithfulness scripts work, we provided example saliency outputs for the ***********Transformer+Smoothed** in `scripts/faithfulness/example-gender` and `scripts/faithfulness/example-number`, respectively.
+To help understand how faithfulness scripts work, we provided example saliency outputs for the `Transformer+SG` configuration on synthetic data in `scripts/faithfulness/example_gender` and `scripts/faithfulness/example_number`, respectively.

 Follow the script in `scripts/faithfulness/{input-gender,input-number,model}` to reproduce those numbers.